vikasofvikas/vikasofvikas.github.io/_posts/2022-12-28-Building-an-android-application-to-identify-plant-disease-using-tensorflow-lite.md

 I used same online tools that I have mentioned above to create background image of leaf.
 I inverted this image horizontally to use it on second tab bar background to make switching between two tab bars feel more natural.

+**### Back-end and Tensorflow lite:**
+For backend, I use NoSQL cloudfirestore database to display articles on the app.
+There is no authentication in my app so I didn't tweaked any default rules of database except some basic changes to make the app production ready.
+If you want to add authentication to your app, you can consider using authentication feature of the firebase.
+You can authenticate your users using Google account, Facebook account, Apple account, OTP on their phone, Email etc. You can even send email verification link to your user.
+It is super simple, reliable and fast.
+I used TensorFlow lite because I want the machine learning functionality of my app to work offline.
+Using Tensorflow lite instead of deploying a model on server(you can also do this using firebase) is a tradeoff between accuracy.
+Although Tensorflow lite model is less accurate but it is enough for classifying between diseased and undiseased plant leaf.
+I got data from Kaggle, open source data website, and agriculture universities that have repository of data.
+My university professor helped me a lot in finding the data and connecting me with a team who did the similar model training that I am going to do.
+It was very learning and fun experience.

+I programmed some simple java helper classes to establish communication between tensoflow lite model and my application.
+The tflite plugin of flutter has some limitation that I hope they will address in future updates.

+**### Deploying on Google Playstore:**
+I already had an account on Google playstore.
+It is just one time fee of I think 20 something dollars.
+For privacy, I used free generic [terms and conditions tool](https://www.termsandconditionsgenerator.com/).
+I hosted my terms and condition on my website(fouxa.com) which is hosted on netlify.
+If you think your app needs custom terms and condition then you should contact a expert.
+There are lots of online services that can help you with terms and conditions of your app.